 Spaghetti Diagram is a simple but powerful tool that is essential in any Operational Excellence, Lean, Six Sigma, Lean Six Sigma, Kaizen or Continuous Improvement project.
 Sometimes the sequential workflow can get so complicated from one step to the next that the finished diagram looks like a bowl of spaghetti.
 A Spaghetti Diagram is formed by drawing the exact route through a process in the real work environment.
 Lines are used to depict the movement from one location in the process to another.
 Sometimes, it is useful to use different colours to represent the movement of different parts and the flow of information.

-Spaghetti Diagrams can be used to determine bottlenecks and two of the eight types of waste, motion, and transportation, which are common in processes with poor layouts.
+Spaghetti Diagrams ( also known as Spaghetti Chart) can be used to determine bottlenecks and two of the eight types of waste, motion, and transportation, which are common in processes with poor layouts.
 As you can see from our example, the maps visually convey waste immediately.
 They are simple to use and the technique can be taught to others in a very short period of time.
 A completed map shows the complexities of your process, and it is normal to experience a strong reaction to the chaos, or spaghetti, on the map.

 Spaghetti Diagrams are a great tool to use in your improvement project because they are easy to use, easy to construct, and easy to analyze.
 We can construct a spaghetti diagram in the following steps.